SouthernMethodistUniversity/git/docs/after.md

 # Theory to Practice

 You made it to the end of this workshop—congratulations!
 You now know a little more about why using Git and GitHub in your scholarly practice might be advantageous, and what the challenges are.
 Below you'll find a set of readings and tutorials to supplement the lessons outlined herein, and offer additional ways of advancing your use beyond the basics outlined here.
 There are also additional challenges to test your skills, as well as discussion questions to test your conceptual understanding of these tools.
 Enjoy!

+**Discussion Questions**
+- What does your current version control workflow look like and what are the challenges it poses; or how could it be improved?
+- How can git support the work you are already doing?
+- What additional opportunities does git and/or GitHub and/or Markdown create for your teaching, research or other scholarly work?
+- What are the potential benefits and pitfalls of working in the open on the web via a platform like GitHub?
 <!--
 # Assessment
 Add link to Assessment here